satschool-outreach/satschool-outreach.github.io/Modules/Atmosphere.md

 * UK weather
 * Weather forecasting charts

-**Teacher?** Use the "For Teacher" tab in the navigation bar to view the lesson ready resources which includes lesson plans, activities, and presentations for display.  -->
+**Teacher?** Use the "For Teacher" tab in the navigation bar to view the lesson ready resources which include lesson plans, activities, and presentations for display.  -->

 <div class="image-text-container">
     <!-- Text beside the image -->